 Summer is the perfect time to take a trip down patio lane.
 Come one, come all and join us on this epic Edmonton odyssey!
 Follow our hit-list to guide you through those long, hot summer nights… you’re never alone with a cold drink in your hand!

-Perfectly situated in the middle of downtown, and right near Corona LRT Station, this is a great stop for a beverage after a morning of outdoor shopping along 104th Street or a meet-in-the-middle stop for friends.
-The city literally goes out of it's way to make sure patios like this one expand in the summer, adding an extended boardwalk out into the street so even more people can enjoy the great vibes.
+Perfectly situated in the heart of downtown, right near the Corona LRT Station, Rocky Mountain Ice House is a perfect place to stop for a beverage after a morning of outdoor shopping along 104th Street.
+The city literally goes out of it's way to make sure patios like this one expand in the summer, adding an extended boardwalk out into the street.

 The Courtyard by Marriott is neighbours with Fairmont Hotel Macdonald, and you know what that means – awesome views!
 The Riverside Bistro is the perfect place to watch all the bikers, rollerbladers (wait, do people still rollerblade?), and joggers.